amatusNLP/SD-W2/README.md

 https://figshare.com/ndownloader/files/39962242

-unzip the folder and start the UI
+unzip the folder and start the UI.

 The program reads the list of words in the text box on the left and generates:
 - Neighbors: a file with the n° neighbors for each word